 My first pair of eyeglasses had a black frame that was dated.
-They look like the ones your mom or dad would wear as reading glasses.
+They look like the ones your mom or dad would wear as reading glasses although I’ve seen some nice ones from places like Felix Gray and other vision stores.
 I think I was in high school then.
 I’ve been wearing glasses since, but I’ve never really thought about how to wear my makeup effectively (?) with spectacles on.
 I just did my face the way I usually do, but it turns out that there are actually things I could do much better.
 Here’s what I learned about makeup for glasses wearers.

 Just recently, I found out that near-sighted lenses make your eyes look smaller while far-sighted lenses make them look bigger.
 I wear near-sighted lenses, so I have to make my eyes look the way they do without glasses.
 One way to do it is to wear a flesh-toned or white liner on the waterline.

 Line and define

 I don’t usually line my lids because I’m admittedly not good at it, but doing so actually helps your eyes pop a bit.
 Go for eyeshadow shades that also capture the attention.
 If it’s your style, you can even go bright and loud.

 Most frames cover a big portion of your brows.
 While I don’t think I can do it effectively, some makeup artists say you should define your brows and make them look higher in placement.
 I think I’ll stick to my usual routine, but if you’re someone who already has high, defined arches, maybe you can put this tip to use.

 Glasses can cast shadows under your eyes, making them look darker than they actually are.
 So make sure you use a brightening concealer to counter this and don’t forget to set with a powder.